 IPA has created customized and relevant international information databases to inform, guide, and advance international collaborations at our university.
 Information such as International Grant Opportunities, specialized databases, and Potential Partner Profiles provide useful and quick references to assist in exploring new opportunities for collaboration.

 Georgia State faculty are globally connected – whether it’s through their research, the information they teach, education abroad, or their country of origin.
 One service that IPA offers faculty is the creation of a faculty international profile.
-Check back soon for more information!
+Click here for more information on faculty resources.

 To support the university’s initiative to promote externally funded research, faculty are able to find, track and share international funding opportunities by using the International Grant database which pulls data from the funding database, Pivot; click here for more information.